webtaxcpa

 The math is relatively simple: $4.5 trillion in proposed cuts to pay for $4.6 trillion to extend QBI.
 Complicating the math, however, are the following tax changes promised during the election adding approximately $1 trillion to the federal deficit.
 Those include:

-• No tax on social security
+• No tax on social security [Replaced with a provision for a partial increase in the standard deduction]

-• Raising the cap on deducting state and local income taxes
+• Raising the cap on deducting state and local income taxes [Increased from $10,000 to $40,000]

 Further complicating the math in reaching a reconciliation bill is an expected widening gap between 2025 and 2034 in social security receipts from $100 billion to $500 billion.
 Though sunsetting the QBI provision of the TCJA altogether may not necessarily be imminent, it may alternatively become politically expedient to reduce the 20% QBI deduction, especially given the slim Republican majorities presently existing in the House and in the Senate.